Rescuers warn Memorial Day weekend boaters against overconfidence on Northwest waters

 Warming temperatures attract thousands of Washingtonians out to the water every year around Memorial Day.
 This year, they’re expected to have access to more than 247,000 registered vessels, the highest since 2013, according to the Department of Licensing.
 There may also be up to an estimated 900,000 canoes, kayaks and paddle boards — which don’t require registration — floating around local waterways.
 Despite annual warnings, rescuers say this time of year is the start of their busiest season.

-There are about two dozen boating related fatalities in Washington State each year, said Derek VanDyke, education coordinator for the state Parks and Recreation Commission’s recreational-boating program.
+There are about two dozen boating-related fatalities in Washington state each year, said Derek VanDyke, education coordinator for the state Parks and Recreation Commission’s recreational-boating program.
 The number fell to 15 last year, but there have already been seven in 2018, he added.

-Petty Officer Amanda Norcross, a spokeswoman for the Coast Guard 13th District recalls the death last year of an 81-year-old man and his 75-year-old friend, who died in Depoe Bay Harbor, Oregon.
-The pair had set out on a fishing trip and their boat capsized in 55 degree water.
+Petty Officer Amanda Norcross, a spokeswoman for the Coast Guard 13th District, recalls the death last year of an 81-year-old man and his 75-year-old friend, who died in Depoe Bay Harbor, Oregon.
+The pair had set out on a fishing trip and their boat capsized in 55-degree water.

 Too often, what could have been a minor mishap becomes a tragedy when the most basic of boating safety rules are flouted, Norcross said.